Hurricane High School (Utah)

-Hurricane High's school colors are red and black.
+Hurricane High's school colors are red, black and white.
 The school mascot is a tiger.

 History

 The first school classes were held in Hurricane in 1906 in the living room of Ira E. Bradshaw's home, consisting of grades one through eight.
 Hurricane's first high school class graduated in the 1927– school year.

 A two-story red brick high school building was built during the Great Depression with help from the federal government's Works Progress Administration.
 The building was completed and the school opened just after Thanksgiving in 1936.